-i) The head teacher weekends. came only on ii) The watchman ill-treated children; the Uniforms had iii) not been given. iv) For three months, no breakfast had been given to the children and lunch consisted of rice 'daal' with 'roti'. only and one v) Thirsty children had to walk to a nearby brook, as the school tube wells had stopped functioning three vears before.
+- i) The head teacher came only on weekends. - ii) The watchman ill-treated the children;

+iii) Uniforms had not been given.

+- iv) For three months, no breakfast had been given to the children and lunch consisted only of rice and 'daal' with one 'roti'. - v) Thirsty children had to walk to a nearby brook, as the school tube wells had stopped functioning three years before.

 The children were happy with the outcome of their protest.
 Uniforms and water supply had been promised, a new head teacher was appointed and the watchman suspended.
 Vegetables were beginning to be shown up on the menu.
 The rice was finally being cleaned before it was cooked, commented little Herru Bhoye, aged 10.
-Her schoolmate, who had been waiting almost a whole year for a teacher, was that had been happy a new one appointed.
+Her schoolmate, who had been waiting almost a whole year for a teacher, was happy that a new one had been appointed.

 So above cited narration is the situation more or less available in the tribal region where the children of Kokna, Bhil, Mahadeo-Koli tribe are presently taking the education in Government run Ashram schools as well as primary, secondary schools of Zilla Parishad and the schools managed by private bodies.